-Of the 113 respondents, 64% said their current performance management system helps them implement merit pay.

-Merit Pay Administration Using a PMS (Figure 4.16) 4.8 PMS's Role in Promotion Decisions Promotions are awarded based on how well workers perform as measured by the PMS.
+Sixty-four percent of the 113 respondents indicated the performance management system they are using aids in the implementation of merit pay.
+"Merit Pay Administration Using a PMS (Figure 4.16) 4.8 PMS's Role in Promotion Decisions Promotions are awarded based on how well workers perform as measured by the PMS.